mediaexplorer74/YandexMusic/README.md

 ## Status
 - Experimenting with Trae IDE
-- Work-in-progress
+- Yandex.Music "Ultra-lite" assembled for W10M (ARM, Min.
+WinSDK = 15063)

 ## Description
 This project was created as a proof-of-concept over a short amount of time.